ES-Nix/fhs-environment/README.md

 `nix develop --ignore-environment --command bash -c 'hello'`

-It may be needed when changing the hardcoded path:
+It may be needed when changing the hardcoded path to the `fhs-env`:
 `sudo nix-collect-garbage --delete-old`